canonical/kafka-k8s-operator/docs/how-to/h-enable-monitoring.md

 ## Tune server logging level

-In order to tune the level of the server logs for Kafka and ZooKeeper, configure the `log-level` and `log_level` properties accordingly
+To tune the level of the server logs for Kafka and ZooKeeper, configure the `log-level` and `log_level` properties accordingly.

 ### Kafka